moscowjh/moscowjh.github.io/_posts/2017-08-19-misc-seattle_thoughts.md

 layout: post
 title:  "Misc Seattle Thoughts"
 ---
 BTW - WSJ app for both iPhone and iPad recently improved greatly.
-As good an experience as NYT app and almost as good as the actual paper.
+It is good an experience as NYT app and almost as good as the actual paper.

 I have started reading the Seattle Times online.
 Not a very good paper overall, but the coverage of state and regional issues is pretty important to me now.